Trade Schools in Nebraska: 5 Reasons Why Training and Working Here Is a Smart Choice

 Although Nebraska's roots are in agriculture, the state has developed a modern and diversified economy.
 Take a closer look at some of the state's most prominent industries:

 - Agriculture—Historically, Nebraska is an agricultural state due to the amount of prairieland found here.
-In fact, farms and ranches make up 92 percent of the state's land.
-These operations grow everything from beans to wheat, and agriculture remains the largest employer in the state.
-As of 2011, Nebraska ranked eighth in the nation for its amount of certified organic crops and pastureland.
-And in 2014, one in four jobs were related to agriculture, and the industry as a whole contributed $25 billion to the state's economy.
-Additionally, crops such as corn are used to produce ethanol.
-As of 2014, there were 25 ethanol plants in operation, placing Nebraska as second in the nation for ethanol production.2
+In fact, farms and ranches make up 91 percent of the state's land.
+These operations grow everything from beans to wheat.
+Agriculture accounts for one out of every four jobs and contributes $21 billion to the state's economy.
+Nationally, Nebraska ranks second for ethanol production.1

 - Bioscience—Nebraska is making ground in the field of bioscience.
-More than 100 companies across the state specialize in everything from medical equipment to pharmaceuticals to research.
+Dozens of companies across the state specialize in everything from medical equipment to pharmaceuticals to research.

-- Manufacturing—Since 60 percent of the state's population resides in the Lincoln and Omaha areas, it makes sense that approximately 50 percent of Nebraska's manufacturing companies are situated there as well.
-And another 10 percent have set up shop in the tri-cities area (which includes the communities of Grand Island, Hastings, and Kearney).
-There are more than 1,600 manufacturers across the state that had total manufacturing output of $14 billion in 2014.
-With over 95,000 employees, the manufacturing sector makes up almost 10 percent of Nebraska's workforce.
+- Manufacturing—There are more than 1,600 manufacturers across the state that have a total manufacturing output of $14 billion.
+With over 97,000 employees, the manufacturing sector makes up almost 10 percent of Nebraska's workforce.
 But manufacturing also supports many indirect jobs across the state.
-For example, in 2014, manufacturers exported $5.65 billion in goods from the state, and 80 percent of the Nebraskan exporters who moved those goods were small businesses.6
+For example, manufacturers export $5.38 billion in goods from the state, and more than 80 percent of the Nebraskan exporters who move those goods are small businesses.5

 3. It Has One of the Lowest Unemployment Rates in the Country

 Unemployment is not much of a worry for Nebraskans.
-As of April 2016, the state came in third lowest in the nation with an unemployment rate of three percent.
-That is two percent lower than the national average.9 The low rate of unemployment is partly due to a strong agricultural sector, diverse economy, highly educated workforce, and stable and affordable housing market.
+The state's jobless rate is well below the national average.8 That's partly due to a strong agricultural sector, diverse economy, highly educated workforce, and stable and affordable housing market.
 So after completing your studies at one of the region's trade schools or colleges, Nebraska can offer you the potential for more job security than many other states.

 4. It Ranks as One of the Most Affordable Places in the Country

-Another solid reason that you may want to explore colleges and universities in Nebraska is the fact that it often ranks among some of the most affordable states in the nation.
+Another solid reason that you may want to explore colleges and universities in Nebraska is the fact that it often ranks among the most affordable states in the nation.
 One big consideration is the cost of real estate.
-Check out the median house sales prices during February through May 2016 in the following states and regions:10
+Check out the median house sales prices in the following states and regions:9

 Nebraska also boasts a reasonable cost of living.
-For example, Omaha—the largest city in the state—has a cost of living almost 35 percent lower than that of New York City.11 The cost of living calculation takes several factors into consideration, including rent, grocery, and restaurant prices.
-So ultimately, studying at the top Nebraska colleges and universities can mean more money in your pocket since your cost of living is lower than that of many other states.
+For example, in Omaha—the largest city in the state—supermarket prices are 38 percent lower than in New York City, and rental prices are more than 70 percent lower.10 So ultimately, studying at the top Nebraska colleges and universities can mean more money in your pocket since your cost of living is lower than that of many other states.

 5. It Offers Excellent Work-Life Balance, and People Here Are Happy & Healthy

 Nebraska is also well known for its friendly residents.
 That could have a lot to do with the fact that many people are happy with their lives.
-The 2015 Gallup-Healthways Well-Being Index found that Nebraskans ranked high for having a sense of:13
+The Gallup-Healthways Well-Being Index found that Nebraskans ranked high for having a sense of:12

 - Purpose—A large number of Nebraskans like what they do each day and are motivated to achieve their goals.